CompCogNeuro/book/book/chapter-02.md

 If we plug an E value of -70mV into this equation, then we see that the current is 0 when V = -70mV.
 This is the definition of an equilibrium state.
 No net current.

-Now consider the Na⁺ ion.
+Now consider the $Na^+$ ion.
 Both the negative potential inside the neuron, and the concentration imbalance, drive this ion to want to move into the cell.
 Thus, at the resting potential of -70mV, the current for this ion will be quite high if it is allowed to flow into the cell.
 Indeed, it will not stop coming into the cell until the membrane potential gets all the way up to +55mV or so.
-This equilibrium or driving potential for Na⁺ is positive, because it would take a significant positive potential to force the Na⁺ ions back out against their concentration difference.
+This equilibrium or driving potential for $Na^+$ is positive, because it would take a significant positive potential to force the $Na^+$ ions back out against their concentration difference.

-The bottom line of all this is that synaptic channels that allow Na⁺ ions to flow will cause Na⁺ to flow *into* the neuron, and thereby excite the receiving neuron.
+The bottom line of all this is that synaptic channels that allow $Na^+$ ions to flow will cause $Na^+$ to flow *into* the neuron, and thereby excite the receiving neuron.
 In effect, the sodium pump "winds up" the neuron by creating these concentration imbalances, and thus the potential for excitation to come into the cell against a default background of the negative resting potential.

-Finally, when excitatory inputs do cause the membrane potential to increase, this has the effect of drawing more Cl⁻ ions back into the cell, creating an inhibitory pull back to the -70mV resting value, and similarly it pushes K⁺ ions out of the cell, which also makes the inside of the cell more negative, and has a net inhibitory effect.
-The Cl⁻ ions only flow when inhibitory GABA channels are open, and the K⁺ ions flow all the time through the always-open leak channels.
+Finally, when excitatory inputs do cause the membrane potential to increase, this has the effect of drawing more $Cl^-$ ions back into the cell, creating an inhibitory pull back to the -70mV resting value, and similarly it pushes $K^+$ ions out of the cell, which also makes the inside of the cell more negative, and has a net inhibitory effect.
+The $Cl^-$ ions only flow when inhibitory GABA channels are open, and the $K^+$ ions flow all the time through the always-open leak channels.

 ### Net Input Detail